 The EU's long-discussed plan to introduce a common charger for small electronics and notebook manufacturers has cleared its last major hurdle.
 On Monday, EU Council ministers finally adopted the Common Chargers Directive.
 The plan envisages making USB-C ports mandatory on devices so that a single plug type can be used on a charger for multiple devices.
 This is intended to improve consumer convenience and significantly reduce electronic waste.
 By 2024, mobile phones, tablets and e-readers, cameras, game consoles, headphones, wireless mice and keyboards, and portable navigation systems will all have to be charged via USB-C. 40 months after the directive comes into force, all notebooks will also be covered by the regulations.

-Jozef Sikela: “Finding the right charger can be annoying”
+Jozef Sikela: “Searching for the right charger can be annoying”

 Under the directive, consumers can choose whether to buy new devices with or without a charger.
 Four years after it comes into force, the European Commission will decide whether to make unbundling of chargers mandatory.
 Once approved, the act must be signed by the President of the European Parliament and the President of the Council and then published in the Official Journal of the European Union.
 20 days later, the rules will come into force and apply to manufacturers 24 months later.
 Jozef Sikela, Minister for Industry and Trade, expressed as follows: